falOn-Dev/space_scouter/README.md

 # space_scouter
 Create and edit JSON scoring system to determine a bot's capabilities with a few simple values.\

-- [ ] Assign weights for the individual categories for Charged Up (2023)
+- [ ] Create main menu system for using multiple tools
-- [ ] Add system for user input and outputting .json files of the Auto, Teleop, and Bonus scoring
+- [x] Add system for user input and outputting .json files of the Auto, Teleop, and Bonus scores
+- [ ] Create score viewer tool
-- [ ] Add Slack integration
+- [ ] Create weight tweaking tool

 [Team Website](https://team2537.com) <br>